 No matter what is happening in the world, customers still love a good deal.
 Boost your restaurant holiday sales with limited-time discounts and promotions.
 For example, run promotions such as a free appetizer with any seasonal entree, or discounts on orders over $100.
 Timely giveaways also increase restaurant holiday sales, where customers purchase raffle tickets to win a Thanksgiving turkey or holiday brisket, or a gift basket featuring popular retail items from local restaurants.

 DoorDash Marketplace offers marketing tools and promotions that improve your in-app placement, attract first-time customers, and create loyal regulars.
-For example, you can boost restaurant holiday sales on traditionally slow days by offering free delivery on all DoorDash orders.
-In fact, participating in Marketing Solutions increases restaurants’ DoorDash sales by 30% on average.
+For example, you can boost restaurant holiday sales on traditionally slow days by offering free delivery on all DoorDash orders through DoorDash Marketing.

 2. Offer holiday meal kits and cocktail kits

 As dine-in restrictions continue, holiday meal kits ensure your customers can experience your restaurant safely from home.
 These fully- or partially-prepared meals are a great way to entice diners who are looking for a stress-free way to celebrate the holidays.
 Optimize your menu to grow restaurant sales during the holidays by creating festive themed meal kits and family-style offerings that serve 4-6 people.

 Family members can get the same meal kits delivered to different homes, and then get on a Zoom to enjoy the meal together.
 We can come up with ways to adjust our businesses and keep people connected through food.